PTYB/SlayerIssueTracker/README.md

 ## Read me before proceeding
 *Constant disregard may/will involve you losing access*

 This script is very much beta, do not report bugs/suggestions/question in my dms but on the issue tracker.
 Please provide information in bug reports [here](https://github.com/PTYB/SlayerIssueTracker/issues).
-I will attempt to sort they as best as possible although there is no promises as I am very busy in real life.
+I will attempt to sort them as best as possible although there is no promises as I am very busy in real life.

 ## Current status/What am I working on
 I have created a board [here](https://github.com/users/PTYB/projects/2) which will let you know what I am currently working on.